-The combination of a great location, right on St Stephen’s Green, reliable country cooking that offers something different in the city, good value and great atmosphere have ensured La Mère Zou’s place as a Dublin favourite for two decades - owner Eric Tydgadt and his team celebrated 20 years in business in September 2014.
+The combination of a great location, right on St Stephen’s Green, reliable French bistro cooking that offers something different in the city, good value and great atmosphere have ensured La Mère Zou’s place as a Dublin favourite for over two decades - owner Eric Tydgadt and his team celebrated 20 years in business in September 2014.

 Large hanging baskets and windows boxes are pretty and welcoming.
 Inside, a stylish basement space has exposed brick, warm wood, comfy banquettes and quirky decoupage creating a real continental vibe – and simple wooden-topped tables with salt and pepper mills are a reminder that you don’t need fancy table settings when the essentials are right.